Eco El Paso is proud to present our Tree Planting Program, Million Trees El Paso!

 We want to work with other nonprofits, clubs, associations, local businesses, and citizens, to support this initiative.
-We also want to extend our invitation to volunteers to assist us in raising funds for the tree planting program and to volunteer their time to plant trees, and these will be tax deductible donations since we're a 501(c)3 nonprofit at Eco El Paso.
+We also want to extend our invitation to volunteers to assist us in raising funds for the tree planting program and to volunteer their time to plant trees.
+All donations will be tax-deductible since we're a 501(c)3 nonprofit.

 Trees clean the air we breathe, filter the water we drink, secure the land from erosion, provide habitat to biodiversity, provide jobs, medicines, absorb carbon, and help reduce climate change and global warming.